CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 ### `valueRenderOption`

-This will affect how the values are rendered in the output if they will follow a specific format, unformatted, or a calculation of a formula, the possible values of this parameter are:
+This will affect how the values are rendered in the output if they will follow a specific format, un-formatted, or a calculation of a formula, the possible values of this parameter are:

 - `FORMATTED_VALUE`
 - `UNFORMATTED_VALUE`